nikitadole712/orderfood/README.md

 ### Browse items!

-User can browse food items by catagorywise and also can search for the item using search bar.It shows the quantity, portion and short description of the item.
+User can browse food items catagorywise and also can search for the item using search bar.
+User can select quantity, portion and add item to the cart.

 ![Screenshot from 2023-06-05 19-26-27](https://github.com/nikitadole712/orderfood/assets/104484902/5b8425c8-bdab-43d4-96aa-64255cfc774c)

 ### Order

-User can place order.User can select quantity and the portion of the item while addind to the cart.
-On the cart screen user can see details andthe total price of the item.
+On the Cart screen user can see the order details and the total price.

 ![Screenshot from 2023-06-05 19-27-32](https://github.com/nikitadole712/orderfood/assets/104484902/6d61cf5c-a8c4-4a6d-90f8-3c9495963de3)